 Ali says; My favorite productivity travel hack is to use the location freedom to help me focus.
 I choose a project to complete at each location whether it be a coffee shop, or even one desk versus the sofa in a co-working space.
 Once the project is complete (or a few tasks if they are smaller) I change locations.
 The new surroundings help me refocus and the time it takes to get up and walk around helps me get some fresh air and re-charge.

-Hopefully these tips will give you a good starting point for things you can do to stay productive while on the road!
 Of course, productivity doesn’t always mean being in front of your computer for 8 hours a day.
 In our eyes, when you’re truly productive, that’s the key to #worksmarterlivebetter.